 Posted on: Oct 18, 2018, | By Candy, WayKen Marketing Manager

 With the rise in technology, machining techniques have evolved over time.
 While many conventional and modern techniques are in effective uses, CNC still remains as one of the most effective and popular machining techniques of choice as opposed to other techniques.
-CNC prototyping also becomes far more effective in machining design under the use of machining techniques.
+CNC machining also becomes far more effective in machining design under the use of machining techniques.

 What is termed as one of the first machining operations in machining history, turning is a relatively simple yet an effective technique of machining.
 The basic working principle of turning involves clamping a workpiece over a rotating axle and turning it rapidly against a cutting tool.
 The cutting tool is set to be of more hardness as compared to the workpiece.
 Turning is an ideal operation in removing a large amount of material in relatively less time, therefore, making it an ideal technique to be used in rapid prototyping.
 Machining aluminum involves ‘turning’ quite often.
 Drilling bits can also be mounted which can be used to drill high precision holes in a workpiece.